rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 and vec3 in the shaders!

-The last and the biggest (in terms of shader complexity) example - "water" has been successfully ported to WGSL :tada:.
+The last and the biggest (in terms of shader complexity) example - "water" has been successfully ported to WGSL 🎉.

 A small addition to our native-only features - conservative rasterization feature - was added by [@wumpf] and demonstrated on a voxel bunny :rabbit2: